As the vaccine rollout continues, experts still have concerns regarding variants of SARS-CoV-2 and how they may evade antibodies and therapies.

 Mutations, changes in the genetic sequence of a virus, are a consequence of infection.
 The longer the virus is able to percolate in the population, the more chances it has to mutate, and the more evolutionary pressure there is for the virus to mutate to survive.
 Even though the mutation rate of SARS-CoV-2 is about 30 times slower than that of the influenza virus, the high number of global infections has led to mutations.
 Viruses usually mutate to cause milder illness because it is to the virus's advantage to keep their hosts alive in order to spread the virus and infect more people.

-According to the Centers for Disease Control and Prevention (CDC), studies suggest that antibodies generated by vaccines currently authorized in the U.S. recognize the variants of concern identified as of April 2021.
+According to the Centers for Disease Control and Prevention (CDC), studies suggest that antibodies generated by mRNA vaccines currently authorized in the U.S. recognize the variants of concern identified as of July 2021.
+While these vaccines are effective against hospitalization and death when a person is infected with newer variants of SARS-CoV-2, they appear to be less effective against infection and symptomatic disease.

-However, laboratory studies from Columbia University, led by virologist David Ho (BS '74), predict that some variants of SARS-CoV-2 could present a challenge for existing antibody therapies and vaccines.
-The data showed that some of the antibodies that were produced by the human body following the Moderna and Pfizer-BioNTech vaccines were no longer effective against a variant first identified in South Africa.
+Laboratory studies from Columbia University, led by virologist David Ho (BS '74), predict that some variants of SARS-CoV-2 could present a challenge for existing antibody therapies and vaccines.
+The data showed that some of the antibodies that were produced by the human body following the Moderna and Pfizer-BioNTech vaccines were less effective against a variant first identified in South Africa.
 Two of the antibody treatments currently available were found to be ineffective against that variant but still retained effective activity against another.

 The lab is conducting additional studies to determine if people who were infected with the original strain of SARS-CoV-2 are prone to reinfection with the variants.
 More research is necessary to determine whether existing vaccines could still protect against disease even if they do not protect against infection.

-Scientists in the United Kingdom first reported the detection of the B.1.1.7 variant in December 2020.
-They estimate it emerged in September 2020 and it quickly became the dominant variant of the virus in England.
-The Centers for Disease Control and Prevention reports B.1.1.7 has spread to at least 120 countries.
-It was first identified in the U.S. in December 2020 and as of April 2021 represented a growing proportion of cases.
+Scientists in the United Kingdom first reported the detection of the B.1.1.7, or Alpha, variant in December 2020.
+The CDC reports the Alpha variant has spread to at least 173 countries.
+It was first identified in the U.S. in December 2020 and as of May 2021 represented the highest proportion of cases but has since declined.

-The variant B.1.351 was first identified in South Africa in October 2020 and spread to the U.S. at the end of January 2021.
-As of April 2021, it was found in at least 64 countries and accounted for the majority of infections in South Africa.
+The B.1.351, or Beta, variant was first identified in South Africa in October 2020 and spread to the U.S. at the end of January 2021.
+As of July 2021, it was found in at least 116 countries.

 Could companies develop new vaccines against variants?